Specialty Metal Films Co.

 Solderable rim applied to germanium domes

-Specialty Metal Films Co.
+Specialty Metal Films Co., LLC

 1248 Highland Street